-A Love Letter to Essence Music Festival from a New Orleans Girl.
+A Love Letter to Essence Music Festival from a New Orleans Girl

 1995 called, she wants her vision back….These are my confessions.

-Dear Essence Music Festival,
+Dear Essence Marie Festival,

 Before the Music Stopped

 It's ironic that Essence Fest was founded by Black men, but it has been celebrated more by Black women.
 Edward Lewis, a visionary from the South Bronx, created this for us.
 He and George Wein conceived this festival as a one-time celebration of Essence Magazine's 25th anniversary during New Orleans' slow July 4th weekend.
 What started as a single celebration became a 30-year love affair between a festival and a city.
 You brought us acts like Luther Vandross, Maze, Diana Ross, Anita Baker, Chaka, Juvie, Master P, PJ Morton, Destiny’s Child, Patti Labelle, Teena Marie, and Aaliyah.
 I attended the concert with my best friends and twin sisters the year of Katrina (2005) and coincidentally it was Destiny’s Child.
 Our favorite performances, ever.
 It was definitely a symbolic experience with Rhonda, Dawn and Shawn.
 Do you know what it means to miss New Orleans?
 Do you know how divine it is to see Nas in a hotel lobby in New Orleans?
 It's magical because New Orleans is not a real place.
-Don't tell anyone.
-You were "the party with a purpose", music that made us dance paired with empowerment that made us think.
+Don't tell anyone…but Essence, you were "the party with a purpose", music that made us dance paired with empowerment that made us think.
 Black Excellence at our fingertips.
 Back to my story….

-But then something shifted.
+Something shifted with Essence, in recent years.
 When Essence was sold to Time Inc. in 2005, it became the first African-American magazine owned by a white man.
 Dat’s right!
 After 34 years of Black ownership, we lost something intangible but essential.
 Content that aligned with Black feminist thought decreased.
 Susan L. Taylor's "In the Spirit" column; the soul of the magazine that addressed spirituality, domestic violence, and self-esteem, lost its prominence.
 In 2011, they hired a white male managing editor whose conservative views contradicted everything Essence stood for.
 The authentic voice that made Essence special became diluted.
 And though the festival continued, we could feel the difference.
 The vision wasn't quite ours anymore.
 New Orleanians want to be part of the story.
 We want to be the main character.

 What Happened in 2025

 My twin sister and I got tickets at the last minute.
 I wish Essence could comp media with passes and we can in turn help boost the concerts.
 That would work wonders for the creatives in this town.
 Use the creatives to promote the events ahead of time.
+There were so many empty seats.
+We could have lit that dome up and been invited to the party.
+Win/Win!

 The Superdome's terrace level, where 60% of Essence seats are located, sat mostly empty all three nights.
 Shows ran so late that Lauryn Hill didn't take the stage until 2:30 a.m., performing to a nearly empty venue.
 Stephanie Mills wrote an open letter describing "chaotic and stressful" backstage conditions, poor scheduling, and serious sound system problems.